A READING EXPERIENCE

 “How terrible!
-What did he do up in the attic over all of the years?”
+What did Jan's father do in the attic over all of the years?”

 “No one knows,” Jenny replies returning and sitting next to Catherine.
 “I need your help, Catherine.
 I need you to save my husband and return him to me.
 I want to know what you saw when you tried to connect with his mind.
 You mentioned he was not alone.”

 Straightening herself, Catherine takes hold of Jenny’s right hand in hers.